WarrantyNowVoid/jekyll-wnv/_posts/2009-04-29-cool-in-the-face-of-danger-351bd.md

 date: 2009-04-29 01:01:01 -0400
 author: pope
 title: "Cool in the Face of Danger"
-tagline: "The situation has become much less dire, and the bagels have been settled.
+excerpt: "The situation has become much less dire, and the bagels have been settled.
 Everything seems to be going well with our new friend the Admiral."
 category: Comics
 tags: ["classic wnv","pirates","Admiral Rau","onion bagels","Sack O' Bagels","rum","violence"]
 comments: true